-As President of Western Union’s Global Network, Jean Claude Farah is focused on creating a customer-and agent-experience-driven network by managing all Agent relationships, improving the productivity of our Agent Network and expanding into new channels, including mobile wallets, in Europe, the Middle East, Africa, and Asia-Pacific.
+As Western Union’s President, EMEA/APAC Region, Jean Claude Farah is focused on creating a customer-and agent-experience-driven network by managing all Agent relationships, improving the productivity of our Agent Network and expanding into new channels, including mobile wallets, in Europe, the Middle East, Africa, and Asia-Pacific.
 Previously, Farah was President, Network.

 In addition to holding a senior executive role with Western Union, Farah is a thought leader in corporate responsibility and shared value.
 He is an active member on the board of directors of the Western Union Foundation.

 Farah started his career in 1995 with Renault SA, where he gained extensive experience in marketing.
 Prior to joining Western Union, he was Area Manager for Orangina Pernod Ricard, one of the world’s leading beverage brands.

 Farah was born and raised in Lebanon and has studied and worked in France.
 He currently resides in Dubai, in the United Arab Emirates.
 He has a bachelor’s degree in Business Administration from St. Joseph University in Lebanon and an MBA from the Ecole Supérieure de Commerce de Paris in Paris.

 Khalid Fellahi is responsible for the Company’s Consumer Money Transfer Business globally, in particular, leading initiatives to transform the customer experience, expand customer base and accelerate our Digital First approach to grow the business.

 In his previous role as Senior Vice President and General Manager for Western Union Digital, Fellahi established and led the rapid global growth and expansion of Western Union in the digital space.
 Previously, he was Head of the Mobile Transaction Services group, as well as Western Union’s Head for Africa.
 Fellahi joined Western Union in 2002.